CHThia/GA-Project02-MTG-DeckBuilds-2024/README.md

     <img width="650" src="/resources/MTG-DeckBuilds-Wireframe.png">
 </p>

-## Challenges during the making of this game
+## Challenges during the making of this application
 <ul>
   <li> Transferring and retrieval of data from AirTable.
   <li> Setting up the right data types in the Airtable.